Ride on Time: Sampling dispute

 Deconstruction was concerned about clearing the "Love Sensation" sample, which was owned by Salsoul Records.
 Davoli mistakenly believed Holloway was dead and that sampling less than two seconds of copyrighted music without permission was legal.
 Dan Hartman, who wrote "Love Sensation", asked for a third of the royalties.
-Although Black Box initially baulked at the offer, they later learnt Hartman could have asked for 100%, and Davoli said he had been "a true gentleman".
+Although Black Box initially baulked at the offer, they later learnt Hartman could have asked for 100% and Davoli said he had been "a true gentleman".

 After negotiations worsened with Salsoul, BMG, which owned Deconstruction, had Black Box record a replacement vocal.
-The new vocalist was Heather Small, who later found fame as the singer of M People.
+The new vocalist was Heather Small, who later became famous as the singer of M People.
 Small was not told what the purpose of the recording was, and recorded her vocals within an hour for a flat fee.
 According to Davoli, BMG were secretive about her identity even with Black Box, saying it was "a singer doing them a favour, someone who hadn't released any music yet but was a big priority for BMG for the future".
 BMG refused to confirm Small had provided the vocal even after M People became successful.

-Within a week of Small recording the vocal, Deconstruction withdrew the single and released a new version on the Ride on Time (Remix) EP, which counted towards sales of the original song.
-The edited track appeared on the EP as the "Massive Mix".
+Within a week of Small recording the vocal, Deconstruction withdrew the single and released a new version on the Ride on Time (Remix) EP.
+The EP counted towards sales of the song.
 Radio stations continued to play the original version, and it continued to appear on some versions of Dreamland and compilation albums.

-According to Davoli, Holloway was never paid for "Ride on Time", as the sample was owned by Salsoul.
-However, the music journalist James Masterton reported that she reached a settlement over the track and bought a fur coat with the proceeds.
-Holloway said: "I've been around for years trying to get this one hit record.
+According to several sources, Holloway reached a settlement for the use of the sample and was paid damages.
+However, Davoli said in 2018 that BMG had only paid Salsoul, the owner of the master.
+Holloway resented the episode, and said: "I've been around for years trying to get this one hit record.
 It annoyed me knowing that Black Box were number one and I was not getting any credit for it."
-Davoli said he regretted not meeting Holloway before her death in 2011, and would have liked to apologise "for how messy things got".
+She also expressed frustration that Black Box were paid more for performances than her, even after she was billed as "the voice of Black Box".
+Davoli said he regretted not meeting Holloway before her death in 2011, and would have liked to apologise.
 Black Box bought the rights to the "Love Sensation" sample in 2018.